Chaga Mushroom Tea (Inonotus obliquus)

-Chaga Mushroom (Inonotus obliquus), which we hand harvest from Canada’s north, is available for sale in ground, small chunks, as a Chaga Chai mix, or Chaga Chocolate Mix.
-We even make Chaga Soap!
-This amazing wild fungi is said to contain significant amounts of antioxidant compounds.
+Chaga Mushroom Tea (Inonotus obliquus) is available for sale in ground, small chunks, as a Chaga Chai mix, or Chaga Chocolate Mix.
+We even make Chaga Soap.
+Chaga is an amazing wild fungi contains significant amounts of antioxidant compounds.

-The appealing light vanilla flavour and nutty aroma of wild Chaga tea will help you clear your head and harness that extra energy you need to finish a hectic day (without the caffeine!).
-This wild fungi can also be blended with other teas, beverages or enjoyed chilled on a hot day.
-The renowned Wild Chaga Fungi is becoming popular in North America as a super-food.
-All of the Wild Chaga we sell is hand harvested by us in an ethical manner from birch trees in Northwestern Canada.
-Unlike many suppliers of wild mushrooms and fungi, we do not purchase from other harvesters.
-We only sell what we harvest.
-This way we can guarantee the quality and ethical harvest of the wild Chaga we sell.
-Chaga chunks that can be re-used for multiple pots of tea or in ground powder form for those who prefer loose tea bags and a stronger flavour.
-For an added “kick” check out our Wild Chaga Chai, or a gourmet Chaga Chocolate Mix.
+The light vanilla flavour and nutty aroma of wild Chaga mushroom tea will help you clear your head and harness that extra energy you need to finish a hectic day (without the caffeine!).
+Wild Chaga can also be blended with other teas, beverages or enjoyed chilled on a hot day.
+Wild Chaga Fungi is popular in North America as a super-food.
+All of the Wild Chaga we sell is hand harvested in an ethical manner from birch trees in Northern Canada.

 Wild Chaga Fungi (Inonotus obliquus) is found in the world’s northern regions.
-Northern Chaga tends to be smaller in size, denser and takes longer to grow than wild Chaga growing in southern Canada and the United States.
-This elusive fungi has a unique symbiotic relationship with its host the birch tree.
+In Canada it can be found growing from coast to coast.
+This elusive fungi has a unique symbiotic relationship with it’s host the birch tree.
 Some also call it a parasitic relationship.
-One thing we have learned from years of harvesting and studying the biology of wild Chaga across Northern Canada is that without birch there would be no Chaga!
-It is hard to tell if Chaga actually causes its host tree’s eventual death or not as there are many factors involved.
-When the host birch tree dies so does the Chaga growing with it.
-Once this happens a rare, special event occurs in which the fruiting body erupts for a short time on the trunk of the birch tree.
-This fruiting body looks nothing like the sterile conk of Chaga that we collect for tea.
-Instead it forms a thick 1-2 inch layer comprised of thousands of tiny spores that blow away in the wind or are carried by insects to new birch trees.
+In some cases Chaga causes its host tree’s eventual death but not always as there are many factors involved.
+When the host birch tree dies, so does the Chaga growing with it.
+Once this happens a rare event occurs in which the fruiting body erupts on the trunk of the birch tree.
+This fruiting body of the Chaga looks nothing like the sterile conk/mycelial mass of Chaga that we collect for tea.
+Instead, it forms a thick 1-2 inch layer comprised of thousands of tiny spores that blow away in the wind.
+Insects, other creatures and wind can also carry the spores to new birch trees.
 Thus the life cycle of Chaga begins once again.